Section 11 / Safeguarding Adults Audit Self-Assessment

 The purpose of this annual exercise is to:

-- Provide all organisations and groups that work with / are involved with children and young people, and adults with the opportunity to provide an account of how they prioritise safeguarding
+- Provide all organisations and groups that work with / are involved with children, young people and adults with the opportunity to provide an account of how they prioritise safeguarding

 - Provide evidence of how your organisation or group has been able to learn and improve in how you do this